MelvinRook/node-red-contrib-pi-max31865/README.md

  - wires used for sensor (2, 3 or 4)
  - name to set a custom name

 Connect a debug node to quickly assess that everything is working.
 The output will appear in the debug panel.
+Use a timestamp `inject` node as input to trigger readings on a regular interval.
+Use `node-red-dashboard` nodes for visualization, i.e. use `ui_chart` to plot data points on a graph.